FedericoBustaffa/obsidian/notes/ai_fundamentals/planning.md

 a HLP with a single HLA, that HLA needs to reach the goal.
 It uses BFS to find possible refinements of each HLA in the current plan.

+## Sensorless Planning

+An extension of planning can be defined also for **sensorless** agents, that keep a _belief state_ and act under an **open-world assumption** (if a fluent does not appear, then its value is **unknown**).

+The agent acts under a **conditional effect**, where a _condition_ is a logical formula to be compared against the current belief and the _effect_ is a formula that describes the resulting state.

+In this case can happen that the action's effect might depend on the unknown state and dealing with all possible ramifications easily make the number of fluents in a belief state grows exponentially.

+## Online Planning

+A potentially more flexible apprach is **online planning** where the agents plans as it explores more the environment.

 ## References

 - [[artificial_intelligence_fundamentals]]